 These additions raised the size of New Zealand’s commitment to 548, just 0.1% of the peak American strength in Vietnam.
 In all, just over 3,000 New Zealand men and women served in Vietnam.

-Singing was a popular way to while away the time in Vietnam, particularly among the Māori troops.
+Singing was a favourite way to while away down time in Vietnam, particularly among the Māori troops.
 Party songs such as ‘The last waltz’ and ‘Ten guitars’ were hugely popular; the latter came to be regarded as a sort of Māori national anthem.
 A formal haka party was also set up, performing popular concerts for New Zealand, Australian and US troops.

 In direct contrast to Korea, Vietnam had little economic but major political impact on New Zealand.
-For the first time New Zealand forces were deployed overseas with a sizeable element of the population opposing their commitment to a conflict.
-A Committee on Vietnam co-ordinated protests, which became steadily larger as the war progressed.
+For the first time New Zealand forces were deployed overseas with a sizeable element of the population opposing their commitment to the conflict.
+A Committee on Vietnam co-ordinated protests, which became steadily larger as the war continued.

-Despite the opposition, the broad mass of the population accepted the government’s approach rather than the Labour Party’s calls for withdrawal.
+Despite the opposition, a majority of the population accepted the government’s approach rather than the Labour Party’s calls for withdrawal.
 The National Party won both the 1966 and 1969 general elections on a platform of providing support for South Vietnam.

 Following the conclusion of a peace agreement in January 1973, all US troops were withdrawn from South Vietnam.
 But the peace was illusory.
 In 1975 North Vietnam launched a conventional invasion of the south, precipitating a collapse.
 The US stood aside as North Vietnamese forces drove south towards Saigon.

 As North Vietnamese columns approached Qui Nhon, New Zealand’s civilian surgical team was withdrawn to Saigon.
 The RNZAF evacuated them and other New Zealanders, including embassy staff, shortly before the capital’s fall on 30 April 1975.